uc-cdis/data-portal/docs/portal_config.md

     "dropdowns": {} // optional; dropdown groupings for buttons },
   "discoveryConfig": { // config for Discovery page.
 Required if 'featureFlags.discovery' is true.
 See src/Discovery/DiscoveryConfig.d.ts for Typescript schema.
-    "features": {
+    "public": true, // optional, defaults to true.
+If false, requires user to sign in before seeing the Discovery page "features": {
+      "exportToWorkspaceBETA": { // configures the export to workspace feature.
+If enabled, the Discovery page data must contain a field which is a list of GUIDs for each study.
+See `manifestFieldName`
+          "enable": boolean
+          "enableDownloadManifest": boolean // enables a button which allows user to download a manifest file for gen3 client "manifestFieldName": string // the field in the Discovery page data that contains the list of GUIDs that link to each study's data files.
+      }
       "pageTitle": {
         "enabled": true,
         "text": "My Special Test Discovery Page"